-Well, when I was 18 years old I was offered the chance to start teaching quite suddenly at the studio where I was dancing myself.
-It was very hard and difficult as my first ballet class was an adult ballet class for beginner dancers aged 40, 50, and even 60 years old.
-They had no experience of ballet but I really enjoyed teaching them — even though it was a bit strange at first to be just starting out and teaching people old enough to be my mum!
+Well, when I was eighteen years old I was offered the chance to start teaching quite suddenly at the studio where I was dancing myself.
+It was very hard and difficult as my first ballet class was an adult ballet class for beginner dancers aged forty, fifty, and even sixty years old.
+They had no experience of ballet but I really enjoyed teaching them – even though it was a bit strange at first to be just starting out and teaching people old enough to be my mum!

 I enjoyed being able to see the world of ballet through them.
 Before, as a dancer, I had got used to ballet being difficult, painful and hard work every day.
 I think I had lost some of that happiness and joy I had when I was dancing as a child.
 But teaching the adult ballerinas reminded me of it.
 I did teach children and young ballet dancers as well as my adult class but I did really love teaching the adults.